akorchaginn/duplicate-management-diplodoc/docs/en/admin.md

 **We assume that your odoo environment is already configured correctly**
 - Make sure your DB user has privileges to create functions and extensions
 - Install boolean_parser for python env, use ```pip install boolean_parser```.
 You may need to downgrade greenlet package to version 0.4.17 after installing boolean_parser, use ```pip install greenlet==0.4.17```
-- Place the files of the following modules to the odoo modules directory  (its can be found in the distribution folder)
+- Place the files of the following modules to the odoo modules directory (they can be found in the distribution package)
     - [queue_job](https://github.com/OCA/queue/tree/15.0/queue_job)
     - upgrade_hook
     - duplicate_import